ceph/ceph-build/ansible/private-docker-registry/README.md

 ## Running Vagrant to Provision and Test

 * Edit vagrant_variables.yml and change the `vagrant_box` variable if needed
-* Use `vsgrant up` command to deploy and provision the VMs
+* Use `vagrant up` command to deploy and provision the VMs

 When the playbook completes successfully, it will have started the private docker registry container and used the other VM to test pushing a test image